Who we are

 We may share your data with third parties and suppliers and contractors who are working on our behalf to provide services to you.

 Information which you provide to one department within Galway City Council may be shared with other departments within the Council where this sharing is necessary and proportionate for the performance of our statutory functions.
-In particular, your information may be shared with other departments within the Council in order to enable the set off of moneys due to Monaghan County Council against sums owed to you, pursuant to Section 7 of the Local Government (Financial Provisions) (No.2) Act 1983.
+In particular, your information may be shared with other departments within the Council in order to enable the set off of moneys due to Galway City Council against sums owed to you, pursuant to Section 7 of the Local Government (Financial Provisions) (No.2) Act 1983.

 Department of Housing, Planning & Local Government